Fiserv/firstvision-apac/docs/User-Management.md

 # User Management

-The User Management group of APIs provides comprehensive function to add / enquire / update the user signon details.
+The User Management group of APIs provides comprehensive function to add, inquire,  update the user signon details.

 Please click on the below link to explore the specific API of interest